AITX's Subsidiary, Robotic Ass - GuruFocus.com

+Robotic Assistance Devices, Inc. (RAD), Secures Order Totaling 13 Devices from Single Client at One Location

-Detroit, Michigan, April 14, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions along with its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), today announced the successful completion of a pilot at a global big box retailer, which told the Company to expect an opening order for seven ROSA security robots.
+Detroit, Michigan, April 18, 2023 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (the “Company”) (OTCPK:AITX), a global leader in AI-driven security and productivity solutions along with its wholly owned subsidiary, Robotic Assistance Devices, Inc. (RAD), today announced that it has received an order for 11 ROSA security robots and 2 AVA access control solutions.
 The order was facilitated by one of RAD’s largest national authorized dealers.

-The end-user client is a Fortune 100 ranked company with over 1,500 retail locations across the US.
-These initial ROSAs are slated for deployment at one of the client’s retail distribution centers, with the task of detecting and deterring after-hours trespassing, loitering and other security breaches.
+The end-user client is a Fortune 250-ranked supplier of technology-driven solutions that empower the global energy industry.
+All 13 devices are to be deployed at one of the client’s large warehousing centers, tasked with the detection and deterrence of trespassing, loitering and other security breaches.
+One of the two AVA units will replace a security guard at a secure entrance gate and the entire system has the equivalent value in human labor in the range of $400,000 to $600,000 annually.
+The remaining AVA unit will supplement the tasks of a security guard at another gated entrance to the facility.

-“This is the sort of volume business we have been gearing up to support,” said Mark Folmer, CPP, FSyI, President of RAD.
-“Our sales team works diligently to service our dealer network and present the benefits of RAD solutions to end-users like this incredible client.
-These initial units are just the tip of this giant iceberg of an opportunity.”
+The company announced that it expects the full 13-unit order to be delivered to the project site by the end of April 2023 and noted that it continued to make significant progress satisfying backlogged orders.
+It’s expected that RAD will begin invoicing this deployment in May or June.

 The Company expects to make additional announcements regarding its authorized dealers’ activities and further sales updates.